ADMISSIONS CRITERIA

 • Art Supplies (course specific)

 Re-Admission: The University encourages students who withdraw to return and complete their certificate or degree program.
 When returning to the same program of study, returning students will be enrolled into the program curriculum in place at the time of re-admission.
-The admissions department will guide students’ re-admission to determine the appropriate term and ensure alignment with course availability.
+The Admissions Department will guide students’ re-admission to determine the appropriate term and ensure alignment with course availability.

 Scroll to Top